-Bailey Parnell is the Founder & CEO of SkillsCamp and was named one of Canada’s Top 100 Most Powerful Women.
-Bailey is a TEDx speaker with near 1 million views, an award-winning digital marketer, and a businesswoman with a talent for helping people develop the skills they need for success.
+Bailey Parnell is the Founder & CEO of SkillsCamp and was named one of Canada’s Top 100 Most Powerful Women in 2016.
+Bailey is a dynamic TEDx speaker with over 3 million views, an award-winning digital storyteller, and a businesswoman with a talent for helping people develop the skills they need for success.
 Her work and expertise have been featured in Forbes, CBC, FOX News, Flare Magazine, and more.

-Bailey’s company SkillsCamp is a soft skills training company that works with businesses and educational institutions to help their staff and students develop the essential skills needed for personal and professional success – skills like personal branding, stress-management, emotional intelligence, and more.
-Before this, she built up her career bringing digital student engagement to Canadian higher education through her work at Ryerson University – models that has since been shared globally.
+Bailey’s company SkillsCamp is a soft skills training company that works with businesses and educational institutions to help their staff and students develop the essential skills needed for personal and professional success – skills like personal branding, stress-management, emotional intelligence, and you guessed, it, public speaking!
+Before this, she built up her career bringing digital student engagement to Canadian higher education through her work at Ryerson University – models that she had travelled the world speaking and sharing.

-Bailey is finishing up her MA in Communications and Culture, part-time at Ryerson University with research focused on social media’s impact on mental health, the results of which have been shared at the World Youth Forum in Egypt.
-She is also an honors graduate of the the RTA School of Media majoring in Media Production and double-minoring in News Studies and English.
+Bailey did her Masters in Communications and Culture at Ryerson University with research focused on social media’s impact on mental health, the results of which have been shared at the World Youth Forum in Egypt and created the basis for her signature 5 Steps Towards #SafeSocial.
+She also recently launched this into its own organization called #SafeSocial.
+She is an honors graduate of the RTA School of Media majoring in Media Production and double-minoring in News Studies and English.

-- I fought in competitive Judo for most of my childhood.
+- I fought competitively in judo for most of my childhood.

 Being good at something doesn’t mean you should be teaching it.
 I strongly believe that how you deliver content to learners is as important as what you’re delivering.
 When I teach, I strive to make it a safe space where students can bring their whole selves.
 No matter what you’re learning, students should feel safe participating and taking risks.
 Similar to when I do public speaking, I believe it is not the responsibility of the student to automatically be interested and understand.
 I believe it’s the responsibility of the teacher to earn the attention and get you to learn.
 To do this, considering learning styles is very important to me.